Every year my Christmas Cactus blooms in time for the holidays and every year I marvel at its timeliness.

 He is the kayak surfer.
 He releases the wave and manuvers free to fight the battle once again.
 He is as relentless as the sea itself.

+I am beyond angry at my government for being immoral.
 President Bush has repeatedly affirmed our country’s commitment to the worldwide elimination of torture.
 He believes that human dignity must be protected and that freedom from torture is an inalienable human right.Does that mesh with water-boarding, sleep deprivation, and sexual indignities?
 Here is the

 whole letter.Apparently, there’s more.
 Blackwater USA is a federal contractor operating without any accountability, actively spreading wanton violence without any behavioral checks and wrecking havoc in an already-festering terror-breeding environment.
 Why do we need Blackwater?
 Because we don’t have enough troops to continue this war (“spread democracy”) without them.
 Why isn’t there a draft to make up the troop deficit?
 (I am not advocating a draft.)
 Because then a whole generation of young people would actually become engaged and informed with what our government is doing.
 A 60’s-style activism would emerge.